yebuzhen/Lab-Bot/README.md

 ### For Assistants
 1. Using local account to log in the system.
-2. When there is a waiting request available, you can see who the request belongs to.
+2. When there is a waiting request available, you can choose to help when get ready.
+3. After deciding to help, you can see which student to help.
-3. Finish the request.
+4. Finish the request.
-4. Suspend the request (not fully functional).
+5. Suspend the request (not fully functional).
-5. Can see the requests you have handled before.
+6. Can see the requests you have handled before.

 # Future Development
 ---